 Judgments.
 Next, multilevel modeling was used to investigate whether interaction findings from Experiment One would replicate after controlling for each of the single word norms selected via stepwise analyses.
 This analysis was conducted hierarchically, with single word norms entered in to the model through a series of steps.
 Each step corresponded to one of the categories of single word norms, with each model using judgment scores as the dependent variable of interest and controlling for the type of judgment being made.
 Marginal and Conditional R2 values (R2m and R2c respectively) were calculated at each step of the judgement model using the MuMIn package (Barton, 2018).
 Marginal R2 describes the proportion of variance that is explained solely by the fixed factors in the model, while the conditional R2 value is used to describe the proportion of the variance that can be explained by both fixed and random factors (Lefcheck, 2013).

 Model one examined the lexical properties of words (R2m = 0.027, R2c = 0.194).
-The second model added rated word properties words (R2m = 0.054, R2c = 0.220) and the third model added in neighborhood connections (R2m = 0.068, R2c = 0.232).
+The second model added rated word properties words (R2m = 0.054, R2c = 0.220), and the third model added in neighborhood connections (R2m = 0.068, R2c = 0.232).
 Network norms and the three-way interaction between them were entered into the analysis in the fourth and final model (R2m = 0.118, R2c = 0.283).
 Model fit improved slightly with each successive step (R2m change = 0.091, R2c change = 0.089).

-Appendix B-1 displays main effects and interaction findings.
-Of notable interest is the way in which several single word predictors tend to balance out across cue and target items.
-This occurs when either the cue or target version of a particular single word norm predictor shows a positive relationship, while the other displays a negative relationship.
+Appendix B-1 displays main effects and interaction findings for all variables in the step they were entered to control for table size.
+The main investigation focused on the fourth and final step of the model with the network interaction.
+The main effects of each individual single word norm are not discussed, however, of notable interest is the way in which several single word predictors tended to balance out across cue and target items.
+This finding occured when either the cue or target version of a particular single word norm predictor showed a positive relationship, while the other displayed a negative relationship.
 Several cue-target predictor pairs displaying this trend were found at each step of the model.
-Pairs following this trend included frequency (cue b = 0.014, p < 0.001; target b = -0.032, p < 0.001), AOA (cue b = 0.015, p < 0.001; target b = -0.014, p < 0.001), familiarity (cue b = 0.075, target b = -0.091), and FSS (cue b = 0.001, p < 0.001, target b = -0.001, p < 0.001).
+Pairs following this trend included frequency (cue b = 0.014, p < 0.001; target b = -0.032, p < 0.001), age of acquisition (cue b = 0.015, p < 0.001; target b = -0.014, p < 0.001), familiarity (cue b = 0.075, target b = -0.091), and feature set size (cue b = 0.001, p < 0.001, target b = -0.001, p < 0.001).
+Therefore, even though it appeared that many features related to single words were significant predictors of judgments, the related cue and target information often canceled each other out in strength.

-Consistent with previous judgment models, FSG was the strongest overall predictor of judgments (b = 0.391, p < 0.001).
+In regards to the fourth step and consistent with previous judgment models, FSG was the strongest overall predictor of judgments (b = 0.391, p < 0.001).
 The three-way interaction between network norms was not significant (b = 0.558, p = 0.099).
-As with the previous analyses, simple slopes were calculated using the same process as before.
+To explore potential differences in effects, simple slopes were calculated using the same process as before.
 Figure 8 displays these findings.
 FSG and LSA strength were competitive at all levels of COS, with increases in thematic strength decreasing the overall predictiveness of association strength.
+This results matches the replication portion of this experiment, indicating that FSG and LSA competition findings still hold, even after controlling for other concept information that is activated when reading in the lexical network.